ooc-lang/ooc-lang.org/content/install.md

 ## Post-install instructions

 The first thing you want to do is test that rock has been installed correctly.
-Running `rock -v` should greet you with something like:
+Running `rock -V` should greet you with something like:

     rock 0.9.7-head codename pacino, built on 8/2/2013 1:31:24